ameer-thasthahir/KafkaExperimentor/README.md

 # KafkaExperimentor
-Apache Kafka Hello world Example in .Net for beginners
+Apache Kafka Hello world Example in C# for beginners

 Complete detail in below blog